ayushgp/ayushgp.github.io/_posts/2017-10-23-html-web-components-using-vanilla-js.md

 In this article, I'm going to teach you how to create your own HTML tags with styles, functionality, and markup neatly packaged in their own files.

+<i>Edit: I've written another post on using Web components.
+You can check it out at [HTML Web Component using Vanilla JS - Part 2](https://ayushgp.github.io/html-web-components-using-vanilla-js-part-2/)!</i>
 ## Introduction
 Web Components are a set of web platform APIs that allow you to create new custom, reusable, encapsulated HTML tags to use in web pages and web apps.